Apollo

 Are one-way rentals possible in Tasmania?

-Yes, the most popular route is Hobart to Launceston (or in the opposite direction).
+Yes, the most popular route is Hobart to Launceston (or the other way around).
 Vehicles can also be picked up in Devonport, though the choices there are limited.

-Most suppliers have their branch located in Hobart, and hence the largest selection of campers is available there.
+Most suppliers have their branch located in Hobart, so the largest selection of campervans is available there.
 As a result, many travellers decide to do a full circuit of the island, travelling one way along the east coast and the other along the west coast of the island.

 This allows you to see many of Tasmania's popular tourist attractions, starting with visitor favourites Mount Wellington and Salamanca Market in Hobart City, through the Tasman Peninsula, Freycinet National Park and Wineglass Bay on the east coast, to Cradle Mountain and the Tamar Valley up north and the Gordon River along the rugged west coast.